Formlabs/find-printers/README.md

 ![image](https://github.com/user-attachments/assets/3a210419-f1d4-4529-a94f-31552d916ee8)

-`find-printers` is a small TUI / CLI tool build on top of Borg API to query printer information including IP, SerialName, MachineType and Firmware Version.
+`find-printers` is a small TUI / CLI tool build on top of [CASE](https://case.factory.priv.prod.gcp.formlabs.cloud/) API to query printer information including IP, SerialName, MachineType and Firmware Version.
 All of this can be quickly copied with shortcuts.

 ## Getting Started

-Since the tool has no knowledge of Borg secrets, it requires to first setup a Borg authentication token.
-The token can be aquired from Borg UI.
+Since the tool has no knowledge of Borg secrets, it requires to first setup a Borg / CASE authentication token.
+The token can be aquired from [Borg / CASE UI](https://case.factory.priv.prod.gcp.formlabs.cloud/).

 Install `find-printers`:
 ```